ReinierC/reiniercaron-dev-blog/site/content/_index.md

   heading: Why?
   text: >-
     Why should you even consider reading this rather personal blog?
-  text: >-

     Your wondering if I'm that missing webdeveloper your looking for.
-  text: >-

     Sometimes it's fun to see what tech other developers like.
-  text: >-

     I've asked you to read it in exchange for a bribe.
 products:
   - image: /img/css3-sm-rc.svg
     text: >-